laurent-laporte-pro/benker/docs/api/benker.rst

 ..
-This documentation can be updated with the following command: sphinx-apidoc -o docs/api/ . "setup.py" "test_*.py" --separate --no-toc --no-headings --module-first
+This documentation can be updated with the following command: sphinx-apidoc -o docs/api/ . "setup.py" "test_*.py" tests --separate --no-toc --no-headings --module-first

 ..
 To check the documentation links: sphinx-build -n docs/ dist/docs/